mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

 As you can see, the second hardware object receives and processes first one's signal.

 > At least one entry must appear in the beamline's YAML configuration file.
-In this case I left the procedure mockup only, all the other mockups are commented.
+In this case only the procedure mockup is present, all the other mockups are commented.
 That is why only a few items appear in the loading table.

 ## General signals List